Installation & Deployment ✅ Beginner

 • A stable internet connection

 Duck Editor Check your Windows version: Press Win + R, type winver, and press Enter.
+No API Key?
+No problem — there’s a free Ollama Cloud option covered later.

 Choose Your Installation Method